SantoriniDave.com

 View and pools at Filotera Suites

-Eight ultra-chic cave suites with stunning caldera views from each private terrace, all with outdoor, heated jacuzzis and 1 adding a private pool.
+Eight ultra-chic cave suites with caldera views from each private terrace, all with outdoor, heated jacuzzis and 1 adding a private pool.
 Amenities include a spectacular infinity pool overlooking the caldera, an all-day Greek restaurant and pool bar, in-room massage, and daily breakfast delivery.
 Superb location in the heart of Oia, surrounded by delicious restaurants and local boutiques.

 White Pearl Villas